gentoo-golang-dist/zabbix-agent2-plugin-mssql/README.md

 ## Requirements

 - Zabbix Agent 2 version 6.0.0 or newer
-- Go version 1.23 or newer (required only for building the plugin from the source)
+- If building from source: Latest or second-latest stable Go version (see go.mod for exact version requirements)

 <!-- TOC --><a name="supported-operating-systems-and-architectures"></a>